 - Log in to KBC Touch

-- Choose a message or document you want to view
+- Select a message or document you want to view

 KBC Mobile users don’t receive documents by post as standard.

-You also get a message in your start screen, which when you tap it, takes you straight to the document.
+You also get a message in your KBC Mobile start screen, which when you tap it, takes you straight to the document.

 We use Doccle to store documents.
 It retains your documents for at least seven years.

-You don't have to create a Doccle account and you can view all your documents right from our Mobile and Touch apps.
+You don’t have to create a Doccle account and you can view all your documents right from KBC Mobile and KBC Touch.

 You can view your documents using KBC Mobile, KBC Touch or Doccle.